TedLivist/hackerrank-challenges-collection/README.md

 ## Hackerrank Challenges Collection

-#### This is a collection of some of the coding challenges I have completed on Hackerrank.
+#### This is a collection of some of the coding challenges I have completed on Hackerrank using Javascript

 <hr>